Dave-team/Knowledge-base/Business-Intelligence/Dataops.md

 Solving merge conflicts
 - Usually done in Looker by selecting which parts of the code to keep - can also be done in Github by deleting the irrelevant code
+- Even if there are no merge conflicts, never merge a branch that has updated changes as you'll likely lose all the new changes you made.
+Instead, pull and merge and deal with conflicts as they pop up.

+### Git technical
+Copying and changing a repository locally:
+- Create a repo
+- Match this repo name in local directory
+- Git init
+- Git clone (https from Github)
+- Git add
+- Git merge
+- Git push

 ## PR review checklist
 - Does the table run?